 In B2B markets personal relationships are critical.
 That’s why companies invest so much in employees who are responsible for ensuring those relationships work.

 Historically, B2B companies have had powerful sales functions while marketing used to focus on market research, promotional activities and customer insight.
 In more recent times ownership of the customer insight (and relationship) has become less clear.
 This has been driven by marketing departments becoming more responsible for the total customer experience.
-Consequently a greater proportion of available resource is being committed to managing customer relationships.
-Companies are doing this because they need loyal customers, receptive to cross and up sell offers if they are to grow revenue.
+Consequently, a greater proportion of available resources are being committed to managing customer relationships.
+Companies are doing this because they need loyal customers, receptive to cross- and up-sell offers if they are to grow revenue.
 How do they make sure that is happening?
-The traditional approach is generally a combination of the following:-
+The traditional approach is generally a combination of the following:

 This has been the mix for many years – it’s difficult to believe anyone can imagine it is as good as it gets.
 So much in this approach is based on guesswork, anecdotal evidence, gut feel and what worked before (in a changing world).
 But B2B relationships are complex – how can managers adopt a more rigorous approach when there are so many factors to assess?
 More Insight is needed.

 For many years companies relied on customer satisfaction surveys to get some form of external validation for their sales management.
 At least, the thinking went, a survey will provide some form of test of how they stand.
 However, such surveys have proved disappointing for a range of reasons:-

 It’s generally accepted that, except at the extremes, satisfaction is a poor predictor of subsequent behavior